davidtchiu/davidtchiu.github.io/teaching/cs475/hwk4.dsh/index.md

    From the Terminal, I run `dsh` to start up David shell, and it prints off the MOTD before sending me to a prompt, awaiting commands.
 I am now in the David shell environment, and should be able to issue commands just like other when you're inside other command-line shells.

-4. At the `dsh>` prompt, the user would be able to enter a command which David shell should attempt to _execute_ as a separate process.
+4. At the `dsh>` prompt, the user would be able to enter a command which David Shell should attempt to _execute_ as a separate process.

    - Some commands may be followed by a list of arguments (for instance, `ls -l` and `ps au`), so you will have to read in the entire line and parse it later.
 Do do this, I would recommend looking into using [fgets()](https://www.cplusplus.com/reference/cstdio/fgets/), which has the following signature: